Grimsby Dock Tower: Architectural design, construction and opening

 The tower was designed by James William Wild who based its appearance on that of the Torre del Mangia on the Palazzo Pubblico in Siena.
 It was built under the supervision of J. M. Rendel, who was the civil engineer in charge of construction of the Royal Dock.

 The ground floor of the tower was lined with pink, white and blue drapery when Queen Victoria came with Prince Albert to visit the dock and 'open' the tower in October 1854.
-Her Majesty gave permission for Prince Albert, the Prince of Wales and the Princess Royal to accompany Rendel in the hydraulic lift to the gallery running around the tower above the water tank, from which a clear view of Grimsby, Cleethorpes and the mouth of the River Humber is obtained.
+Her Majesty gave permission for Prince Albert, the Prince of Wales and the Princess Royal to accompany Rendel in the hydraulic lift to the gallery running around the tower above the water tank, from which a clear view of Grimsby, Cleethorpes and the mouth of the Humber estuary is obtained.

 The tower is 309 ft high, 28 ft wide at the base, and tapers gradually to 26 ft below the first projection; its walls are 4 ft thick and narrow to 3 ft at the string course under the corbels.
 The bricks of this plain brick tower were made from clay obtained from excavations in the marsh adjoining the docks, and are set in blue lime mortar.
 Hoop iron bond is used in the walls to a considerable extent.
 The foundation of the tower is a solid masonry wall built upon a timber bearer piling.
 Approximately one million bricks were used in its construction.

 Local legend has it that the tower was built on a foundation of cotton wool; the story likely has its origins in the profitable import of cotton to West Yorkshire which gave an impetus to the building of the Royal Dock and the tower.

 Later use

-The Dock Tower continued to provide water for hydraulic working until 1892 when the erection of the hydraulic accumulator tower on the opposite pier approximately 200 ft to the North West of the Dock Tower took over - water in this structure was pressurised by a 300-tonne weight.
+The Dock Tower continued to provide water for hydraulic working until 1892 when the erection of the hydraulic accumulator tower on the opposite pier approximately 200 ft to the North West of the Dock Tower took over – water in this structure was pressurised by a 300-tonne weight.
 Present dock and lock machinery are powered by electric or electro-hydraulic energy.

 During the Second World War, there were plans to demolish the tower, as it acted as a beacon for German Luftwaffe aircraft heading towards Liverpool.
 Later, a plaque was placed on the bricks paying tribute to the minesweeper crews of the war.

 The tower's lift is no longer in operation with access to the top via a spiral staircase in one corner of the building.
 The second balcony is currently used for the transmission and reception of radio signals.

 The tower is Grade I listed and is the subject of a Preservation Order.

 Model

-There is a model of the Grimsby Dock Tower entirely constructed of Lego, at Legoland in Windsor.
-While the tower itself is correct, a large building has been incorrectly added to the base of the tower.
+There is a model of the Grimsby Dock Tower, entirely constructed of Lego, at Legoland in Windsor.